NikhilBhutani/Cinematics/README.md

 # Popular Movies - Stage2

-An app help to discover movies, sorted by popular, highest rated and Favorite movies.
+An app that helps to discover movies, sorted by popular, highest rated and Favorite movies.
 This is the second project created as part of Android Developer Nanodegree provided by Udacity.

 ### Features